-As the projects move along, you probably want to find out the extent to which they are meeting their goals, the impact they are having on participants, and the lessons they themselves are learning.
+As the projects move along, you probably want to find out the extent to which they are meetin, their goals, the impact they are having on participants, and the lessons they themselves are learning.

-You are able to demand more of this kind of information if you have urged them up front to submit an evaluation plan and/or engage an outside evaluator.
+You are able to demand more of this kind of information if you have urged them up front i submittam evaluation film and/or engage an outside evaluator.